Hybrid paper-polymer banknote

-A hybrid paper-polymer banknote or Composite Substrate is a banknote made from a mixture of paper and polymer substance.
+A hybrid paper-polymer banknote or composite substrate is a banknote made from a mixture of paper and polymer substance.

 Hybrid banknotes are essentially a paper banknote with a polymer patch.
 A polymer patch/band is applied vertically over the entire height of paper banknote, thus creating a clear window.
 The height of the polymer window generally measures 74 mm depending on the height of the banknote × 16 mm.
 Its thickness is 25 microns.
 Bulgaria was the first country to produce a hybrid paper polymer banknote, in a denomination of 20 Bulgarian Leva in 2005.Manufactures of hybrid banknotes include Giesecke+Devrient's Hybrid and Varifeye, De La Rue's Optiks, Louisenthal's Hybrid, Landqart AG's DuraSafe and Banque de France's EverFit.

-The countries which use hybrid banknotes include:
+The countries and monetary unions which use hybrid banknotes include: